-The high mass blobs got bigger, because they had more (lateral) gravity to pull in other objects from space.
+The high mass blobs got bigger, because they had more (lateral) gravity to pull in other objects from the space around them.
 The more mass they had, the more mass they could draw in, and collide with, and agglomerated with.
-So for star formation (like so many other things), the big got bigger.
+So for star formation (like so many other things), the big got bigger as they were flying away from their bang.